rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 # About VSS
   "Vss is a variable server.
 It means you can write and read variables from it".
-This is simplest way to describe de VSS.
+This is simplest way to describe the VSS.
 Vss is a server that provides some APIs to manage variables from multiple clients.
-  All variables are shared between clients, that means that you can write a variable in any client and read it in any client.
+  All variables are shared between clients, that means you can write a variable in any client and read it in any client.
   In addition to being read and written, variables are also streams, meaning you can watch them and be notified when their values ​​change.

   These variables can be write with object notation.
 For instance, you can set a variable named "parent.child.child2".
-It allow a beter organization and allow some aditional features, like read a lot of varibales usina the * character and observe a lot of variables (agains, by use of * character).
+It allow a beter organization and allow some aditional features, like read a lot of varibales usina the * character and observe a lot of variables (also by use of * character).

 # General information
   I wrote this code in the Visual Studio Code, so , some functions will be documented using a notation